allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

  Y,
 - make a full join on X and Y using offer’s unique key - dataset Z of type `Tuple(OfferStateX, OfferStateY)`,
-- based on dataset Z content we decide to generate appropriate events:
+- decide to generate appropriate events based on dataset Z content:
     - if both values are non-empty, we generate an event with the calculated difference between state X and Y
     - if the value of X is empty, we generate an event on removal from the feed
     - if the Y value is empty, we generate an event on addition of a new offer to the event feed
-- generated events are sent to Kafka’s topic that is constantly consumed by the service (connector) responsible for sending offers to a marketing partner,
+- send generated events to Kafka topic that is constantly consumed by the service (connector) responsible for sending offers to a marketing partner,
 - save snapshot X on HDFS (in the next run it will act as a snapshot Y)